 In an emergency situation, gaining access to water is a priority.
 In order to drink the water, you can either boil it using a trangia or you can use a water purification system.
 Water purification tablets have been on the market for a long time.
 While they do work, you can be waiting for up to an hour to drink the water you’ve collected.
 That’s where gadgets like MSR and Lifestraw come in.

 The LifeStraw enables you to suck up water straight from a stream/container without any purification tablets.
 It can filter up to 1000 litres of contaminated water without the need for iodine, chlorine, or other chemicals.
 Weighing only 56g, it’s designed for ultralight portability.
+You can keep a pocket-friendly best water bottle filter; check details about the best water bottle filter on WFC.

 The MSR Trailshot is a pocket-sized water filter that can fill up a one-litre bottle in 60 seconds.
 Unlike straw-based filters, the MSR is fitted with a hand pump which draws the water up the tube.
 This means you can not only drink water straight out of a stream but can also fill up any container.